-- a) Goals: Our target is low-income, minority women.
+a) Goals: Our target is low-income, minority women.
 We are helping families regain their children, breaking the cycle of poverty by helping women secure and keep employment.
 Our partner and referral agencies treat those who suffer from drug addiction, mental health issues, homelessness, abuse, incarceration and human trafficking.
-We will focus on agency and organization locations that serve this population. - b) Awareness: We will target media options with a strong low-income and minority following.
-Because our partner agencies and referral partners are located throughout Lee County, we will have a broad reach into pockets of the community with the highest needs. - c) Access and Distribution: All services are provided equally.
+We will focus on agency and organization locations that serve this population.

+b) Awareness: We will target media options with a strong low-income and minority following.
+Because c) Access and Distribution: All services are provided equally.
 If participants find the intake form, resume development, or job search portions of the service too difficult, the Program Director or Program Coordinator will be available to provide assistance.